Uncertainty Quantification for Regression: A Unified Framework based on kernel scores: Derivation of measures for specific choices of scoring rules

 is a proper (but not strictly proper) kernel rule, with $k(\bm x, \bm x') = \|\bm x- \bm x' \|^2$.
 The associated entropy and divergence are given as

-In the case of the squared error, the corresponding uncertainty measures can be expressed in terms of moments of moments of the first order distribution, leading to the following measures for the BMA estimator:
+In the case of the squared error, the corresponding uncertainty measures can be expressed in terms of moments of the first-order distribution, leading to the following measures for the BMA estimator:

 which reduces to the variance-based decomposition in the univariate case $\cY \subseteq \Ree$.
 For the pairwise estimator, we obtain

 which shows that both estimators only differ by a factor of two for the epistemic uncertainty.
 The gap between both estimators is